 What to bring?

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in Croatia.
-More packing information including a suggested packing list is included in your "Pre-trip Guidebook" which can be found on your "Your Trip" page after your trip registration.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 These days it seems that banks find every opportunity to ding us with fees from home and at each ATM we use.
 That's why we suggest using a credit card with no international fee, and bring some Croatian KUNA with you, as it's actually illegal for a business to accept Euros or dollars.
 You still may need to use an ATM along the way, but it's best to try to minimize the number of visits.
 Travelers checks are a thing of the past so we don’t recommend them any more.